 If you are charged with Strangulation, it is important that you reach out to an experienced Massachusetts criminal defense attorney to help you craft a defense strategy for your case.
 Strangulation is a felony offense in the Commonwealth of Massachusetts.
-It is a serious charge that has the potential consequences of going to jail, facing probation, potential fines and fees, batterer's intervention classes and a criminal conviction.
-It can be accompanied with a domestic violence charge.
-Attorney David Ellison is a Massachusetts assault crimes lawyer, who has handled many Strangulation cases throughout the Commonwealth of Massachusetts.

-What are the Penalties for Strangulation?
+What are the Penalties for Strangulation in Massachusetts?

 up to 2 and a half years in the House of Correction (county jail)